Neanderthal Museum: Research

 The Neanderthal Museum Foundation, apart from its present exhibits, also supports research with an interdisciplinary academic approach with particular emphasis on research of the early history of humanity.
 International excavations and research projects are also actively pursued programmes.
 The museum encourages lay people to facilitate investigations on local prehistory.
-The Museum has the world's largest database on glacial archaeology, under the title "NESPOS".
+The museum has the world's largest database on glacial archaeology, under the title "NESPOS".
 Its activities include holding international conferences and symposiums on a regular basis, which "generate interdisciplinary contacts and spark new ideas and perspectives" and the proceedings of which are published in scientific series published by the museum.
-The museum's work in archaeological and palaeo-anthropological research is succinctly displayed through the audio visuals screened with the aid of several types of multimedia equipment.
-The museum has an exhaustive collection of scientific publications and movies related to the prehistory of Europe and western Asia and also many scientific journals and monographs which can referred at the media centre.
+The museum's work in archaeological and palaeo-anthropological research is displayed through the audiovisuals screened with the aid of several types of multimedia equipment.
+The museum has an exhaustive collection of scientific publications and movies related to the prehistory of Europe and western Asia, as well as many scientific journals and monographs, at its media centre.